SECURITIES AND EXCHANGE COMMISSION

 November 13, 2018

 Executive Vice President and Chief Financial Officer

-Kraton Corporation is a leading global producer of styrenic block copolymers, specialty polymers and high-value performance products derived from pine wood pulping co-products.
-Kraton's polymers are used in a wide range of applications, including adhesives, coatings, consumer and personal care products, sealants and lubricants, medical, packaging, automotive, paving and roofing applications.
+Kraton Corporation (NYSE "KRA") is a leading global producer of styrenic block copolymers, specialty polymers and high-value performance products derived from renewable resources.
+Kraton's polymers are used in a wide range of applications, including adhesives, coatings, consumer and personal care products, sealants and lubricants, and medical, packaging, automotive, paving and roofing products.
 As the largest global provider in the pine chemicals industry, the company's pine-based specialty products are sold into adhesive, road and construction and tire markets, and it produces and sells a broad range of performance chemicals into markets that include fuel additives, oilfield chemicals, coatings, metalworking fluids and lubricants, inks and mining.
-Kraton offers its products to a diverse customer base in numerous countries worldwide.
-Kraton, the Kraton logo and design are all trademarks of Kraton Corporation, or its subsidiaries or affiliates.
+Kraton offers its products to a diverse customer base in over 70 countries worldwide.
+Kraton, the Kraton logo and design are all trademarks of Kraton Corporation or its subsidiaries or affiliates.

 For Further Information: